 As with other cameras, the Panasonic home security system can live stream to your phone and send you notifications triggered by the sensors.
 This is perfect for those who want to keep on top of their home security from remote locations.

-How to buy the best home security system
+How to choose the best home security system

 When shopping for the best home security system to suit your needs, there are a few factors worth bearing in mind.
 These include: